Frequently Asked Questions - Louisiana Mechanics Lien

 On a private project, the Louisiana mechanics' lien places an encumbrance on the property that makes it difficult to resell or re-finance the property without first removing the Louisiana mechanics lien.

 Click Here to File a Louisiana Lien Claim Document

 What is a Notice of Contract and why should it be filed?

 LienItNow.com prepares and serves Louisiana Notices of Contract.
 To curb second tier and third tier lien rights and protect the owner and contractor, a Notice of Contract must be filed before the work begins.

 Click Here to File a Louisiana Notice of Contract Document

 What is a Louisiana Stop Notice and why should it be filed

-LienItNow.com prepares and serves Louisiana Stop Notices for a fee of $125.00.
+LienItNow.com prepares and serves Louisiana Stop Notices.
 A Stop Notice is a notification that has the ability to enhance the effectiveness of a mechanic's lien.
 A Stop Notice, or a notice to withhold funds, is sent to the company that is financing or funding the construction funds for a project.
 Once that company receives the Stop Notice, that company has notice that it should withhold sufficient money to satisfy the stop notice claim.
 The purpose of the Stop Notice is to provide the lender, financiers or funders of the construction project notice that there is money owed to a contractor, subcontractor or supplier so that an inquiry can be made as to why that money is not being paid

 Click Here to File a Louisiana Stop Notice Document